wserr/Snake/README.md

 rshell --buffer-size 32 -a -p /dev/ttyUSB0
 ```

-2. Navigate to the folder containing the `Main.py` file.
+2. Navigate to the folder containing the `boot.py` file.
+In this case, this is the `src` folder.
 3. Sync this folder to the ODROID GO

 ```bash
 rsync -m . /pyboard
 ```

+## Playing the game

+With this simple example, you can play the game by pressing the `menu` button while turning the odroid on.

 ## Issues & feature requests